XodiumSoftware/xCAD/README.md

 - setup.cfg file creates the `BriscCad` library and sets up the `brisc` command (to import a module from the library use `from bbc.--- import ---`)

-# To read the docs
+# To read the library docs

 This ensures that the css files run and the docs are readable.